ankane/strong_migrations/README.md

 ### Removing a column

 ActiveRecord caches database columns at runtime, so if you drop a column, it can cause exceptions until your app reboots.
-To avoid this:
+To prevent this:

 1. Tell ActiveRecord to ignore the column from its cache